Dick's Picks Volume 33: Review in the California Aggie

 A review from The California Aggie takes up most of four pages in the booklet.
 Written by Steven Crozier, it was originally published on October 12, 1976, and bears the title "Day on the green number 8 the music never stopped".
 In addition to the Grateful Dead's show that day, the review also covers the show performed by The Who, devoting about the same amount of space to each band.

 Crozier writes that "Though unfamiliar with nearly half the songs [that the Dead performed], I found myself getting caught up in every one."
 He pivots from his review of the Dead's contribution to the Who's performance by acknowledging how different the two bands are in their approach: "Where the Dead rely (and rightfully so) completely on their music ... the Who lean as heavily on their stage presence as on their music".

-Steven closes his piece on a positive note, stating it was "An incredible day musically, all in all."
+Crozier closes his piece on a positive note, stating it was "An incredible day musically, all in all."
 Denying that there "was any contest" between the two, he nonetheless concludes he "felt the Dead really carried the day" by being "a more accessible band, a more human band, if you will".

 Review in the Idaho Free Press & The News Tribune

 The review in The Idaho Free Press & The News Tribune is much shorter, taking up barely two pages in the booklet.
 It was published October 23, 1976, is entitled "Grateful Dead and Who give Oakland fans a heavy rock tour of memory lane", and was written by sports writer Gary Schaffer, who "used his vacation to travel to California especially to see and hear two of his favorite bands in concert."

 Schaffer describes the event as being "a breathtaking, even 'religious' experience for anyone who describes himself as a 'Deadhead' or a 'Pinball Wizard'."
 He pivots from the Dead's show to the Who's contribution by highlighting the bands' selection of music: "While the Dead spent the concert hopping from past to present, the Who used the entirety of their two hours of music to perform old numbers, with the lone exception of 'Squeeze Box'."

-Having mentioned the titles of many of the songs each band played, Gary chooses to end his article by discussing more practical concerns.
+Having mentioned the titles of many of the songs each band played, Schaffer chooses to end his article by discussing more practical concerns.
 Writing that "The concert came off with typical [Bill] Graham efficiency" he closes his piece by stating the only difficulty was "trying to clear the large number of people from the Oakland Coliseum parking lot."